arkin0x/cyberspace/readme.md

 ### Communication

 **Shout**.
-You may publish an event of kind 20333 "Shout" (ephemeral) with PoW to broadcast a public message to nearby operators.
+You may publish an event of kind 20333 "Shout" (ephemeral) with PoW to broadcast a public message to nearby avatars.
 The more proof-of-work the event has, the larger the broadcast radius.
-The event must reference in its e tag the tip of the Shouting operator's action chain; this is the coordinate from which the Shout emanates.
-Operators will ignore Shouts whose radius they do not fall within.
+The event must reference in its e tag the tip of the Shouting avatar's action chain; this is the coordinate from which the Shout emanates.
+Avatars will ignore Shouts whose radius they do not fall within.

 The Shout may have an optional parameter to be broadcast as voice or text.
 Text shouts show up in a chat box on the interface, while voice Shouts will be heard via text-to-speech engines built into the web browser.
-This, of course, can be muted globally on the receiving operator's interface, which will force the speech to the text chat box.
+This, of course, can be muted globally on the receiving avatar's interface, which will force the speech to the text chat box.

 Clients should have optional speech-to-text via the web browser too so that a human controller can speak naturally to broadcast a Shout without typing.

 # Dictionary

-**action** - a nostr event specified by the cyberspace meta-protocol that operators may publish to interact with cyberspace
+**action** - a nostr event specified by the cyberspace meta-protocol that avatars may publish to interact with cyberspace

-**action chain** - (previously referred to as action chain) - a hash chain of all actions an operator issues in cyberspace.
+**action chain** - (previously referred to as action chain) - a hash chain of all actions an avatar issues in cyberspace.
 Each subsequent event refers to the previous event by its event id.
-This chain can be verified by any other operator.
+This chain can be verified by any other avatar.
 An action chain becomes invalid or "broken" if its drift events leave a certain range of tolerance, if an invalid action is published, if a fork in the chain is detected, or if a new chain is begun.

-**agent** - a human or AI

 **armor** - a kind 10087 event representing a reduction in magnitude of any incoming derezz attack.
 The reduction is equal to the amount of proof-of-work on the kind 10087 event.

+**avatar** - an operator's presence in cyberspace that is subject to the forces of cyberspace

-**bubble** - a kind 90 event representing a constant repulsive gravitational force emanating from a coordinate that affects a single target operator.
+**bubble** - a kind 90 event representing a constant repulsive gravitational force emanating from a coordinate that affects a single target avatar.
 The proof-of-work on a kind 90 event determines the radius and constant force of the repulsion applied in units/second.

 **c-space** - colloquially referred to as "cyberspace", but specifically referring to the wholly virtual digital space enabled by the cyberspace meta-protocol.
 "Wholly virtual" means no point in c-space represents a point in reality.